The New Vanity Metrics: Why AI Visibility Scores Are the Klout of 2026

 That's it.
 That's the product.

 Some tools go further.
 They buy data from unnamed "third-party consumer panels."
-People who installed a browser extension or VPN that tracks their AI conversations in exchange for a free product.
-The tool takes this panel data and projects it to global scale to estimate what millions of people are asking AI.
+That means people who installed a browser extension or VPN that watches their AI conversations in exchange for a free product.
+The tool takes that panel data and scales it up to guess what millions of people are asking AI.

-This is the same methodology that made traffic estimation tools notoriously inaccurate.
+This is the same method that made traffic estimation tools notoriously inaccurate.
 Screaming Frog tested the major traffic estimators against 25 real websites and found individual site estimates off by up to 94%.
 Promodo analyzed 184 websites and found an average 50% error rate across all major tools.
-One tool overestimated search traffic by an average of 3,242%.
+Individual site estimates were off by up to 94%.

-Now apply that same methodology to a market 100x smaller and 100x more volatile than web search.
+Now point that same method at a market 100x smaller and 100x more volatile than web search.
 That's what AI visibility tools are selling you.

 Less than 1 in 100